 This is a joint project with Dr. Carlene Chase and Dr. Patricio Munoz in the Horticultural Sciences Department.
 It builds on previous work with cover crops and the objective is to select specific cultivars from the species that have performed best as cover crops in previous years for breeding.
 Few, if any, of the cultivars of these species were developed as cover crops, but rather as cash crops.
 The desired growth and flowering characteristics for use as cover crops differ from those of cash crops.
 Selecting for those characteristics is the primary objective of this project.
 My responsibilities on this grant are primarily to organize grower assessments and field days.

-GREENING OF STRAWBERRY PLASTICULTURE
+THE GREENING OF STRAWBERRY PLASTICULTURE

 FUNDED BY FDACS

-Research and extension activities will address the unsustainable practice of using an extended period of overhead irrigation to limit heat stress during the establishment of bare-root strawberry transplants on black plastic mulch.
+Research and extension activities address the unsustainable practice of using an extended period of overhead irrigation to limit heat stress during the establishment of bare-root strawberry transplants on black plastic mulch.

 FUNDED BY USDA OREI-NIFA